auth0/auth0-cli/docs/auth0_actions_update.md

       --json                        Output in json format.
   -n, --name string                 Name of the action.
-  -s, --secret stringToString       Secrets to be used in the action. (default []) -t, --trigger string              Trigger of the action.
-At this time, an action can only target a single trigger at a time.
+  -s, --secret stringToString       Secrets to be used in the action. (default [])
 ```